gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 ###  `@gourmet/group-react-apollo`

 Installing this package will automatically enable Apollo support in your project.
-An instance of `ApolloClient` is created with the sensible defaults and provided to the rest of your React tree, so you can use `Query` and `Mutation` components without any additional configuration or bootstrapping as shown in `src/TodoMain.js`.
+An instance of `ApolloClient` is created with the sensible defaults and provided to the rest of your React tree, freeing you to use `Query` and `Mutation` components without any additional configuration or bootstrapping as shown in `src/TodoMain.js`.

 `react-apollo` and `graphql-tag` packages are included in the group as sub-packages.
-When you import them in your SSR code, Gourmet Builder will resolve the references to the corresponding sub-packages inside the group, so you don't need to install them individually.
+When you import them into your SSR code, Gourmet Builder will resolve the references to the corresponding sub-packages inside the group, so you don't need to install them individually.

 ## Advanced topics

 ### Default options

-`@gourmet/group-react-apollo` creates an instance of `ApolloClient` that is similar the the following.
-(This snippet is for explanation only and the real code is not the same.)
+`@gourmet/group-react-apollo` creates an instance of `ApolloClient` that is similar to the following.
+(This snippet is for explanation purposes only - note that the real code is not the same.)

 ```js
 const selfUrl = require("@gourmet/self-url");